 Reflecting on your habits is a crucial step towards productivity.
 It’s about identifying what’s holding you back and making the necessary changes.
 For instance, if you spend hours watching TV, it’s time to cut back.
 Use that time to engage in activities that contribute to your goals, like reading, applying for jobs, or writing.
 You’ll notice a significant improvement in your focus and productivity.

 Learning to balance your time is another essential aspect.
 If you’re partying every weekend, it will be hard to be productive.
 It’s not about completely giving up on fun but finding a balance.
 Dedicate your weekends to activities that help you relax and contribute to your productivity, like writing or exercising.
 You’ll find yourself waking up fresh and ready to make things happen.

 Everyone thinks they have a good memory until they forget something they must do.
 Making a to-do list will greatly help you in the long run.
 Having this list is crucial if you want to have a productive week.
 I create to-do lists weekly.
 Those lists consist of personal and business things I want to complete during the week.
 Without a to-do list, I’d be struggling out there.

 If you’re not used to making a to-do list, check out this to-do list notepad that will help you get started.

 Ignoring your cell phone will help you focus a lot better.
-At one time I answered every call and text message immediately, even if I was in the middle of working on something.
-I don’t do that anymore more.
+At one time, I answered every call and text message immediately, even if I was in the middle of working on something.
+I don’t do that anymore.
 I usually reply once I’m finished.
 Phone calls and text messages can throw your focus off.
-As a business owner or side hustler, you can’t afford to let that happen.
-It’s not going to be easy at first, but you’ll get used to not answering your phone all the time.
+You can’t afford to let that happen as a business owner or side hustler.
+It won’t be easy at first, but you’ll get used to not always answering your phone.

 There are also apps out there that can block social media for specific times.
-If you check your social media many times during the day, this can help you a lot.
+If you check your social media many times during the day, this can help you.